Home > Good Food > Treats + Desserts > Sourdough Chocolate Chip Cookies

 Sourdough Chocolate Chip Cookies

+I know what you’re thinking.
 Really, Ally, sourdough in cookies?
+But hear me out!

 This sourdough chocolate chip cookies recipe is dedicated to something sweet!